eldang/osm_export_import/OSM_tags.md

-office, oneway, place, power, power_source, public_transport, railway, ref, religion, route, service, shop, sport, surface, toll, tourism, "tower:type", tracktype, tunnel, water, waterway, wetland, width, wood
+office, oneway, place, power, power_source, public_transport, railway, ref, religion, route, service, shop, sport, surface, toll, tourism, "tower:type", tracktype, tunnel, water, waterway, wetland, wood
 ```

-There are also address (3 fields all starting with `addr:`, `operator` and `name` fields, which are free text.
+There are also address (3 fields all starting with `addr:`, `operator` and `name` fields, which are free text, and `population` and `width` which are sort-of numeric (sort-of because they can still contain text, so they'll need to be cleaned up to use).

-For the most part I think it makes sense to filter by the presence of a tag, not its contents.
-However, even a presence filter has to either filter out or treat differently values of `tag=no`, because `bicycle=no` clearly does not mean the same thing as `bicycle=yes` (for example)!

 Here are the few tags which seem worth filtering within, and values that seem relevant to CCRP: